kumulo/locale-bundle/Readme.md

 **Header Manager**

 This manager will set the locale with `Accept-Language` headers.
-It's quite usefull when you want to make an translation for an API.
+It's quite useful when you want to make a translation for an API.

 **To come**
 - `UserLocaleHelper` to set locale with user preferences